amoeba/grpc_bench/README.md

 ### Results

-Tests were run with the followingn settings:
+Tests were run with the following settings:

 - Client and server both connecting over localhost
 - GRPC's chunk size was left near its default of 4 MiB for all tests